05

 Raghav: Looking forward to being back next month!
 Miss everyone.
 Ahan is excited to finally work with you at RIMS.
 We have so much to catch up on.

-Meanwhile, across the city.
-Raghav's hotel room at the medical conference.
+Meanwhile, across the city in Raghav's hotel room at the medical conference.

-Raghav set down his phone after sending the message.
+Raghav set his phone down on the table.

 Madhavi looked up from her book.
 "You messaged them?"

 "Yes.
 Told them we're coming back next month."
-He moved to the window, hands loose at his sides.
+He walked over to the window, his arms hanging loose at his sides.

 She hesitated.
 "Are you sure this is a good idea?
 Lav... he's been avoiding us for eleven years.
 What if he refuses to stay once we return?"

-Raghav's face was calm.
-Too calm, the way still water is calm when it has no depth to disturb.
+Raghav stood by the glass, his face blank.
 "He won't refuse.
 Aarav won't let him.
 The hospital needs both of us.
 RIMS is family legacy.
-He can't run anymore."
+He can't avoid it forever."

 "But what if he—"

-Madhavi looked down at her book.
+Madhavi looked back down at her book.
 "Nothing.
 Never mind."

 "Madhavi."
-His voice softened.
+His voice softened a bit.
 "If you're worried about what happened between him and you all those years ago, don't be.
 He's twenty-nine now.
 Not eighteen.
 He has moved on."

 "Has he?"
-She kept her eyes on the page she wasn't reading.
+She kept her eyes fixed on the page, though she wasn't actually reading.
 "Because from what Meera tells me, he hasn't spoken my name in eleven years.
 He cuts calls when I appear.
 He leaves rooms I enter in video chats."

 "Give him time.
 Once we're back, once he sees Ahan, once we're all working together at the hospital... things will normalize."